aiven/aiven-examples/solutions/temporalio/README.md

 2. Download Helm Chart Dependencies

 The Temporal doc describes how to "Bring Your Own" service to plug into Temporal Server.
-We are going to substitute Aiven services and the following sections of this document describe how to start Temporal Server configured to point at an Aiven service that is running.
+We are going to substitute Aiven services. the following sections of this document describe how to start Temporal Server configured to point at a running Aiven service.

 ## Bring your own Aiven Postgres
 To point Temporal at the Aiven Postgres database, we will need to create and configure temporal